-Nicolas Pedro Brau is Chief Pilot at Global Ballooning Australia.
-He joined us, as Pilot, 10 years ago.
+Nick Brau was Chief Pilot at Global Ballooning Australia.
+He had joined us, as Pilot, 10 years ago.

 Flights over the city in a safe and friendly environment for our passengers.

 He has flown 3355 hours with Global Ballooning Australia.

 The whole decision process, trying to fly the best possible flight with the reigning weather conditions....with this I mean, the best views of the city, being able to get to a good landing site relatively easily and at the same time enjoy my flight as well...being able to vary what we do during the flight....go high to get great views, play around in some park close to the trees while flying low, hitting the targets as often as possible...or at least more often than Kiff!!!!!
 I also enjoy the team work with crew and other pilots, which makes what can be a difficult job so much easier.

 If you could share one tip with a new employee, what would it be?